 So long as you’re working saliently toward your long-term goals, don’t be in such a rush to see immediate results.
 Provided you have a clear understanding of why the work you’re doing matters to the world at large, you’re far more likely to confidently weather the highs and lows that entrepreneurship and self-employment bring.

 Whitney Hansen, a millennial money expert and entrepreneur, has another trick to deal with stress: She thinks of her life in seasons.
 “When I changed my philosophy from one of a balanced life to a life of seasons, I began seeing better results and feeling more confident,” she says.

 “Being open to a life of non-perfection and living in seasons has helped me tremendously.”

 Outsource as Much as Possible

 “Automate as much as possible,” advises John Rampton, owner of the company Due.
 John spends the time that outsourcing saves him with his family — something that every entrepreneur can appreciate in the competitive world of small businesses.

 Kayla Sloan, whose business grew faster than expected, struggled to find a balance until she started outsourcing: “Part of how I put more balance back into my life is by outsourcing as much as I can,” she says.

 Avoiding Entrepreneur Burnout: The Bottom Line

 Entrepreneurship is filled with many highs and lows, and your journey may not always be smooth sailing.
-But with enough awareness, discipline, scheduling, and outsourcing, it’s more likely you’ll have a very successful business career — one that doesn’t necessitate missing out on time spent with family and friends.
+But with enough awareness, discipline, scheduling, and outsourcing, it’s more likely you’ll have a successful business career — one that doesn’t necessitate missing out on time spent with family and friends.